eclipse-kura/kura/_posts/config/2017-05-07-firewall-configuration.md

 - **Source Port Range** - only forwards if the packet's source port is within the defined range.

 Complete the **Port Forward Entry** form and click the **Apply** button for the desired port forwarding rules to take effect.

+The firewall rules related to the port forwarding section are stored in the *forward-kura-pf* custom chain of the filter table and in the *postrouting-kura-pf* and *prerouting-kura-pf* chains of the nat table.

 ### Port Forwarding example